blocknetdx/api-docs/source/includes/_xbridge.md

 ## dxGetTokenBalances

 This call is used to retrieve the asset __*available*__ balances for all connected wallets on the local client.
-This will only return balances for the assets returned in [dxGetLocalTokens](#dxgetlocaltokens).
-If an asset is not showing and is not returned in or the value is showing 0, it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup).
+This will only return balances for the assets supported by your node (view with [dxGetLocalTokens](#dxgetlocaltokens)).
+If an asset is not showing for [dxGetLocalTokens](#dxgetlocaltokens), it has not been properly configured (refer back to #2 in [XBridge Setup](#xbridge-setup)).

-**Note**: These balances do not include orders that are using locked UTXOs to support a pending or open order.
+**Note**: These balances do not include Segwit UTXOs or those being used in open or in process orders.
 XBridge works best with pre-sliced UTXOs so that your entire wallet balance is capable of multiple simultaneous trades.
+Use [dxSplitInputs](#dxsplitinputs) or [dxSplitAddress](#dxsplitaddress) to generate trading inputs.

 ### Request Parameters